Mean Square Stability Analysis of Stochastic Continuous-time Linear Networked Systems: Mean Square Stability Analysis

 \end{enumerate} Further, for $\sigma_1^2 = \cdots = \sigma_m^2 = \sigma^2$, the feedback interconnection is mean square exponentially stable if and only if \end{theorem} \begin{proof} $(a) \Leftrightarrow (b)$ This follows by combining the results from Theorem \ref{thm_mss_lyap_eq} and Lemma \ref{lemma_mss_Q}.\\ $(b) \Leftrightarrow (c)$ This result follows by distributing the system to single input single output systems and using the spectral radius definition of nonnegative matrices discussed in \cite{Horn_John}.

-In the special case of all variances to be the same, the result follows from Lemma \ref{lemma_lmi_mss} and by choosing \end{proof}
+In the special case of all variances to be the same, the result follows from Lemma \ref{lemma_lmi_mss} and by choosing $\theta = {\rm diag} (\sqrt{\alpha_1}, \sqrt{\alpha_2}, \dots, \sqrt{\alpha_m}).$ \end{proof}

 Here, the mean square norm is computed for the transformed system $\theta^{-1} \mathbb{G} \theta$.
 The scaling factor, $\theta$, ensures the mean square norm with respect to all inputs and outputs is same.
 Hence, for a SISO system, the scaling factor, $\theta$, does not come into play.
-Moreover, in the case for a SISO system, the mean square norm is equal to the standard ${\cal H}_2$ norm.

-\begin{remark} The equivalent condition (c) from Theorem \ref{theorem_stability} can be used to determine the maximum tolerable variance of uncertainty $\sigma^*$ above which the feedback interconnection will be mean square exponentially unstable.
+Moreover, in the case for a SISO system, the mean square norm is equal to the standard ${\cal H}_2$ norm. \begin{remark} The equivalent condition (c) from Theorem \ref{theorem_stability} can be used to determine the maximum tolerable variance of uncertainty $\sigma^*$ above, which the feedback interconnection will be mean square exponentially unstable.
 In particular, the critical $\sigma^*$ is given by